About the Codependents Anonymous 12-Step Recovery Program

 Instead of telling you that you are a codependent, CoDA has a list of personality patterns found in people who have the addiction.

-- Denial patterns
+- Denial patterns.

-- Low self-esteem patterns
+- Low self-esteem patterns.

-- Compliance patterns
+- Compliance patterns.

-- Control patterns
+- Control patterns.

-- Avoidance patterns
+- Avoidance patterns.

 It is up to you to read through the different patterns and determine whether or not you have a codependency issue.
 The hardest part is being completely honest with yourself when going through the list.